scottatron/scottatron.com/content/_index.md

 ### Containers

-I've been immersed in the use of **Linux containers** since I started using them in 2013 and was a champion for their adoption at IOOF.
+My immersion in the use of Linux containers began in 2013 and I was a champion for their adoption at IOOF.
 We initially started working with **Docker** directly for our container platform, however I strongly advocated for our move to **Kubernetes** once it had reached a level of maturity and adoption that made sense for us.

 ### Systems Administration